xiangzhou/xiangzhou.github.io/_pages/software.md

 * Contact <a href="mailto:borang@umich.edu">Boran Gao</a> with any questions, comments, or bugs reports.

-## Genome-wide Efficient Mixed Model Association (GEMMA: LMM, BSLMM, and mvLMM)
+## Genome-wide Efficient Mixed Model Association (GEMMA: LMM, mvLMM, BSLMM, and MQS)

 GEMMA is the software implementing the Genome-wide Efficient Mixed Model Association algorithm for a standard linear mixed model and some of its close relatives for genome-wide association studies (GWAS):